Erika Girardi: Dancing With The Stars Competitor Has A Message For Haters

 Erika Girardi’s performances on Dancing With The Stars have sparked their share of controversy, with the word “raunchy” even coming up in the conversation.
 But she has a message for her haters: too bad.

-As anyone who has watching DWTS this season can tell you, Girardi, performing as her alter ego Erika Jayne, hasn’t been shy about bringing her blend of sexually-explicit dance moves, complete with racy costumes, to the stage.
+As anyone who has watching DWTS this season can tell you, Girardi, performing as her alter ego Erika Jayne, hasn’t been shy about bringing her blend of sexually explicit dance moves, complete with racy costumes, to the stage.
 And on last Monday night’s episode, the RHOBH star danced a sexy cha-cha to her own song “XXpen$ive.”

 Hate her or love her @erikajayne looks INCREDIBLE at 45!!! #Q100DWTS #DWTS //@RachelRyanQ100 pic.twitter.com/gL9NXbUxHB